Particle physics facing a pandemic

-In \fig{fig:arxiv-monthly} we have plotted the monthly statistics for seven consecutive years for both hep-ph and hep-th.
+In \fig{fig:arxiv-monthly} we have plotted the monthly statistics for seven consecutive years, from 2015 to 2021, for both hep-ph and hep-th.
 As it can be seen from both plots the publishing trend is relatively constant for phenomenology papers but for theory papers a clear pattern emerges.
-The publishing frequency is systematically lower in the first two months of the year and increases to a local maximum in the summer but just to turn back and reach a second minimum in august and september and then it ramps up to reach the maximum frequency as the year ends.
-The histograms contain both 2020 and partial 2021 results and these data fit perfectly well into the general trend of recent years with a somewhat lower yield this year (the data from october 2021 only shows partial results).
+The publishing frequency is systematically lower in the first two months of the year and increases to a local maximum in the summer but just to turn back and reach a second minimum in August and September and then it ramps up to reach the maximum frequency as the year ends.
+The histograms contain both 2020 and 2021 results and these data fit perfectly well into the general trend of recent years.
 In order to create these histograms we have used the original submission date for the records to filter results.
-In this way it is easy to see for example that the $750$ GeV diphoton excess really created a swell of publications~\footnote{In the community this effect is sometimes referred to as``chasing the ambulance''.} both in phenomenology and theory papers resulting in an excess of 15-20 \% of publishing in 2015 December with a significant surplus carried over to January 2016 (more than 30\% for phenomenology and 17\% for theory compared to same period of previous year).
+In this way it is easy to see for example that the $750$ GeV diphoton excess really created a swell of publications~\footnote{In the community this effect is sometimes referred to as ``chasing the ambulance''.}, both in phenomenology and theory papers, resulting in an excess of 15-20 \% of publishing in December 2015 with a significant surplus carried over to January 2016 (more than 30\% for phenomenology and 17\% for theory compared to the same period of previous year).

-From these statistics it seems that the pandemic did not change too much the already settled publishing trends and sometimes it even overshoots the same month from previous years.
-We cannot see any dramatic increase nor dramatic decrease in the publication rates.
+From these statistics it seems that the pandemic did little to change the already settled publishing trends and at times it helped overshoot the same month from previous years.
+We cannot identify any dramatic increase nor dramatic decrease in the publication rates.